By Lotti Brown

 The Celtic Tree of Life is an ancient symbol of life, representing the circle or cycle of life, with roots in the underworld, trunk in the Earthly realms and branches in the heavens.

-Click below to buy each as Tree art prints and other products in my Redbubble store...
+If you love the tree of life, too, you can click below to see each as Tree wall art and gift products in my Redbubble store...

 If you've enjoyed my Celtic tree art prints, you might also like my Celtic nature artworks here...